-We are a North American midstream energy company that provides a wide range of services to producers and consumers of natural gas, natural gas liquids ("NGLs"), and crude oil.
-In addition, we are an industry leader in the development of pipeline and other midstream assets in the continental United States and Gulf of Mexico.
-We conduct substantially all of our business through our wholly owned subsidiary, Enterprise Products Operating L.P. (our "Operating Partnership").
+The parent company is the sole member of Enterprise Products GP, which is the general partner of Enterprise Products Partners.
+The primary business purpose of Enterprise Products GP is to manage the affairs and operations of Enterprise Products Partners, which is a North American energy company that provides a wide range of services to producers and consumers of natural gas, natural gas liquids ("NGLs"), and crude oil.
+Enterprise Products Partners is an industry leader in the development of pipeline and other midstream infrastructure in the continental United States and Gulf of Mexico.
+Enterprise Products Partners conducts substantially all of its business through a wholly owned subsidiary, Enterprise Products Operating L.P. (the "Operating Partnership").